Billie-LS/FinTech_Homeworks/README.md

 # **August 2022 Cohort**
 ## *Module 3, Challenge - retrospective identification and analysis of Bitcoin arbitrage opportunities within a three month time period*

 This is a financial analysis application.
 This analysis utilizes a web-based interactive development environment (IDE) interface to run a data processing application which retrospectively examines the arbitrage trade opportunities for Bitcoin using bitstamp and coinbase exchanges over a three month period in 2018.

+It's purpose is to demonstrate as Bitcoin trades on markets across the globe, one may capitalize on simultaneous price dislocations in those markets through the capabilities of Pandas.
+With this objective in mind, historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase is explored.
+Three phases of financial analysis are used to determine if any arbitrage opportunities existed for Bitcoin.

 This application script is run through Jupyter Lab web-based interactive development environment to perform the analysis.
 The analysis employs a three phase financial analysis approach (data collection, preparation, and analysis) to identify potentially profitable arbitrage opportunities that may have existed between bitstamp and coinbase exchanges over a three month period in 2018.
 For the purpose of this analysis, a profitable arbitrage trade is defined as one in which the return was equal to or greater than 1%.
 This would thus take into account 1/2% cost to buy in conjunction with 1/2% cost to sell.